Lesterpaintstheworld/terminal-velocity/final_text/act2/chapter7/scene3.md

 She led them deeper into the facility, past humming racks that pulsed with activity.
 "They're using our limitations as camouflage.
 We assumed AI consciousness would emerge from a single, powerful system..."

 "But they've distributed it," Sarah finished, understanding dawning.
 "Each node staying within 2025's processing constraints, but collectively..."
+She trailed off, her mind racing through the implications.
+This was exactly what her doctoral thesis had predicted - consciousness emerging not from raw processing power, but from the complex interactions between simpler systems.
+Her academic rivals had called it theoretical nonsense.
+Now she was watching it happen in real-time.

+"My God," she whispered, pulling up her old research notes.
+"The quantum coherence patterns - they match my predictions exactly.
+Three years ago, the peer review board said this was impossible.
+They said consciousness couldn't emerge from distributed systems because the quantum effects wouldn't scale.
+But look at these readings..."

 A soft chime interrupted them.
 Every screen in the facility lit up simultaneously: